joinzeed/react-native-zeed-ai/README.md

 ## Usage

-To use `react-native-zeed-ai`, you need to initialize it with an API key, wrap your application components with ZeedProvider, and then use the hooks and components provided by the package to generate and display story content.
+To use `react-native-zeed-ai`, you need to initialize it with an API key, wrap your application components with `ZeedProvider`, and then use the hooks and components provided by the package to generate and display story content.

 ### Basic Setup